 The good news is our third album “The Rivers Will Flow” is due to be released in March 2018 and will see a slightly more acoustic style but still blending vintage dust bowl era Americana seamlessly with British Folk and as usual taking in more than a sprinkling of early Jazz and Blues influences.

-Hailing from the long gone lonesome plains of East Anglia, “The Malingerers” music evokes a sound more at home in the south western states of America than the UK folk scene.
-However, whilst clearly influenced from a melting pot of traditional country, blues, folk and Rock ’n’ Roll (Hank Williams, Merle Travis, Leadbelly, Woodie Guthrie etc.) their music combines these influences with typically British cynicism and warped sense of humour and history!
+Hailing from the long gone lonesome plains of East Anglia, The Malingerers’ music evokes a sound sometimes more at home in the south western states of America than the UK folk scene.
+However, whilst clearly influenced from a melting pot of traditional country, blues, folk and jazz (Hank Williams, Merle Travis, Leadbelly, Woodie Guthrie, Bob Wills etc.) their music somehow manages to combine these influences with typically British and Irish flavours, cynicism and warped sense of humour and history!

-Craig Murphy – Harmonica, guitar and vocals
+Craig Murphy Harmonica, Guitar and Backing Vocals

-Tim Palmer – Violin and vocals
+Tim Palmer Violin and Backing Vocals